Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/code/ReadMe.md

 * [How to use GPU](how-to-use-gpu.md)

 ## Scenario Structure
 For the scenario, we use the TDSP project structure and documentation templates (Figure 1), which follows the [TDSP lifecycle](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md).
-Project is created based on instructions provided [here](https://github.com/amlsamples/tdsp/blob/master/docs/how-to-use-tdsp-in-azure-ml.md).
+The project is created based on the instructions provided [here](https://github.com/amlsamples/tdsp/blob/master/docs/how-to-use-tdsp-in-azure-ml.md).

-![Fill in project information](../docs/images/instantiation-3.png)
+![Fill in project information](../docs/images/instantiation-3.png) Figure 1.
+TDSP Template in AML Workbench.

 ### Configuration of execution environments

-This project includes steps that run on two compute/execution environments: in Spark cluster and GPU-supported DS VM.
-We start with the description of the dependencies required both environments.
+This project includes steps that run on two compute/execution environments: in Spark cluster and GPU-supported DSVM.
+We start with the description of the dependencies required for both environments.

-In the next steps, we connect execution environment to Azure account.
-Open command line window (CLI) by clicking File menu in the top left corner of AML Workbench and choosing "Open Command Prompt."
-Then run in CLI
+In the next steps, we connect execution environments to an Azure account.
+Open a Command Line Interface (CLI) window by clicking File menu in the top left corner of AML Workbench and choosing "Open Command Prompt".
+Then run in CLI the following command:
 ```
     az login
 ```